bnicholl/connect_four_intelligent_player/README.md

 # connect_four_intelligent_player
-Intelligent program that utilizes the MinMax algorithm that has a depth of three.
-A five dimensional array was used in order to hold of of the possible states.
+Intelligent program that utilizes a depth three MinMax algorithm.
+A five dimensional array of arrays was used in order to hold all of of the possible states.